Deducteam/lambdapi/doc/sections/commands.md

 We recommend to start types and predicates by a capital letter.

 **Modifiers:**
- - `const`: no rule can be added to the symbol
+ - `constant`: no rule can be added to the symbol
  - `injective`: the symbol can be considered as injective, that is, if `f t1 .. tn` ≡ `f u1 .. un`, then `t1`≡`u1`, ..., `tn`≡`un`.
  For the moment, the verification is left to the user.